rednamgo/etu_WEB_CW_2023/README.md

 2. Game Stats bar in the separate(?) canvas on the left
 3. Score Table at the end of the game
 4. Diffirentate Enemy behavior depending on the Enemy type
+5. Implement raycasting akin to [2D raycaster](https://codepen.io/danielisaksson/pen/Drqagw) for the field of view for the enemy
-5. _There is a bug when you open the game again after loosing - Player is dying in one hit_
+6. _There is a bug when you open the game again after loosing - Player is dying in one hit_
-6. _There is some sprite display bug, seems to be a scaling issue - there are lines along the borders sometimes_
+7. _There is some sprite display bug, seems to be a scaling issue - there are lines along the borders sometimes_
-7. Use game time as multiplicator for the final score to inspire more competitive behavior
+8. Use game time as multiplicator for the final score to inspire more competitive behavior
-8. Flip the Entity sprite when it movemend direction along the X axis changes (flipped sprites included in the assets folder already)
+9. Flip the Entity sprite when it movemend direction along the X axis changes (flipped sprites included in the assets folder already)
-9. Generally improve async behavior
+10. Generally improve async behavior

 ## Sources and useful materials
 - General: